 Magic Mile: I suggest doing this after the standard warmup on the weekends noted on the schedule.
-By the end of the training program you
+By the end of the training program you want to run a time of 11:15 or faster to predict an average pace of 16 minutes per mile or less on raceday.

-The "Magic Mile" time trial (MM) is a reality check on your goal pace on raceday, and has been the best predictor of finishing under the race time limit of 7:00.
+The "Magic Mile" time trial (MM) is a reality check on your goal pace on raceday, and has been the best predictor of finishing under the race time limit.

-- Use the standard warmup (# 11) - Run around a track if at all possible (or a very accurately measured one mile segment) - Time yourself for 4 laps (1600 meters).
-Start the watch at the beginning, and keep it running until you cross the finish at 1.0 miles. - On the first MM, don't run all-out: run at a pace that is slightly faster than your current gentle pace. - Only one MM is done on each day it is assigned. - On each successive MM (usually 2-3 weeks later), your mission is to beat the previous best time. - Don't ever run so hard that you hurt your feet, knees, etc. Maintain a short stride, picking up the cadence or turnover to run faster.

-• After you have run 3 of these (not at one timeon different weekends) you'll see progress and will run them hard enough so that you are huffing and puffing during the second half.
+- Use the standard warmup - Run around a track if at all possible (or a very accurately measured one mile segment) - Time yourself for 4 laps (1600 meters).
+Start the watch at the beginning, and keep it running until you cross the finish at 1.0 miles. - On the first MM, don't run all-out: run at a pace that is slightly faster than your current gentle pace. - Only one MM is done on each day it is assigned. - On each successive MM (usually 2-3 weeks later), your mission is to beat the previous best time. - Don't ever run so hard that you hurt your feet, knees, etc. Maintain a short stride, picking up the cadence or turnover to run faster. - After you have run 3 of these (not at one time-on different weekends) you'll see progress and will run them hard enough so that you are huffing and puffing during the second half.
 Try walking for about 10-30 seconds after each lap during the MM.
 Most beginning runners record a faster time when taking short breaks.